Available in:United Kingdom

 Online betting sites also run frequent loyalty and bonus offers to encourage a consistent flow of cash from customers.
 This helps keep the numbers steady, but can also give savvy punters free bets, cashback and money back offers that help with strategies such as hedging and arbitrage.
 These offers also represent an opportunity to try out new markets or tactics without risking their own funds.

-Exchange betting sites like Betfair operate a little differently.
-Instead of holding the cash to bet against customers themselves, they act like a financial market in which punters bet both for and against an event outcome.
+Sites like Betfair Sports operate a little differently; instead of holding the cash to bet against customers themselves, betting exchanges like Betfair act like a financial market in which punters bet both for and against an event outcome.
 Betting for the outcome in the conventional way is called backing, and betting against it is called laying.

 When laying a bet at an exchange site, the sum you lay is the amount you want to win – not your total risk.
 Your total risk is calculated from the odds you lay the bet at.
 For example, if you were to lay £10 on Arsenal against Manchester United at 2.0 (1/1), you stand to win £10 if Arsenal lose, and you'd have to pay out £20 if Arsenal win.
 Essentially the odds represent the bet you're offering other customers of the betting exchange.

 As exchange sites aren't profiting from the actual betting, they usually charge commission on winnings.